bretglun/BlochBuster/README.md

 B1, Gx, Gy, and Gy may be loaded from a yaml file by providing the filename as a string.
 The file should contain the waveform as a list, or B1 at keys 'amp' and/or 'phase' as lists and G as a list at key 'grad'.

-The pulse sequence repeats after "TR" msec, with "nTR" repetitions.
+The pulse sequence repeats after "TR" msec, with "nTR" repetitions. "nDummies" may be used to play dummy TR:s before the plotted TR:s to achieve a steady state.

 The main field "B0" is given in T.

 The "components" field is a list of components/tissues, each represented by a magnetization vector with a distinct color in the plot.
 Each component's "name" will be printed in the legend.